 Not only must we store big data, we must compute on that data to extract value.
 Big data domains motivate exascale capability [Kogge et al. 2008].
 Just as molecular dynamics for protein folding and fluid dynamics for climate modeling are big data domains, so are web search, data mining, and business analytics.
 To support a massive number of concurrent requests, Google is estimated to operate over one million servers, which is approximately two percent of the world's servers.
-Emerging social media Web 2.0 workloads now match the demands of web search.
-Facebook and Google together account for 14 percent of all US Internet traffic [Heather Dougherty 2010].
+Emerging social media Web 2.0 workloads now match the demands of Web search.
+Facebook and Google together account for 14 percent of all U.S. Internet traffic [Dougherty 2010].

 Greater data center capability requires greater energy efficiency from commodity computing hardware.
-With data center power budgets already at mega-Watt scales, cloud computing cannot realize greater capability with larger or more data centers.
+With data center power budgets already at megawatt scales, cloud computing cannot realize greater capability with larger or more data centers.
 Rather, data centers should deploy more computing hardware within the same budget.
 To do so, we must look beyond conventional techniques that manage power but do not provide capability.
 For example, reducing processor frequency reduces power but also reduces capability proportionally.
-Because we want both capability and efficiency, we must turn to architectures that complete more work per Joule consumed.
-Moreover, compute intensity (normalized ipc)
+Because we want both capability and efficiency, we must turn to architectures that complete more work per joule consumed.
+Moreover, we must achieve this efficiency with commodity architectures.
+By exploiting declining prices and increasing performance in commodity systems, infrastructure providers improve return on investment through horizontal scaling of compute resources.